-- 3. Unwise Decisions: People with Learning Disabilities have the right to make unwise decisions.
-So, if they can demonstrate that they understand the risk of their decision this is their choice.
-You can ask people who support them to keep discussing and encouraging them to change their mind, but you cannot make a best interest decision if THEY have capacity in this medical decision. - 4.
-Best Interests: If a person with a Learning Disability has been found to lack capacity about a decision, then a best interests decision needs to be made. - If it is a small decision with negligible health risks you can make this there and then with the carer (for example, carrying out a physical examination, taking blood pressure, discussing personal information) - Bigger decisions with bigger health risks need a multi-disciplinary decision
+- 4. Best Interests: If a person with a Learning Disability has been found to lack capacity about a decision, then a best interests decision needs to be made. - If it is a small decision with negligible health risks you can make this there and then with the carer (for example, carrying out a physical examination, taking bloods, flu jab, completing annual health check) - Bigger decisions with bigger health risks need a multi-disciplinary decision

 You do this every day! - you weigh up what is the right course of action for the patient, and you tell them.
 When they don't understand, you weigh up, with the people who support the person, how achievable that course of action is and what would need to be done to achieve this successfully...
 Remember the H in Help.
 The people in their life are the experts in the person ... you are the experts in health ... this is Teamwork.